josepaulonunes/josepaulonunes.github.io/index.md

 </div>

 <p class="blurb">
 I'm an economist intern at ERSE, Portugal's energy sector regulator, working on Regulatory Impact Assessments across electricity, natural gas, fuels, and electric mobility.
 My interests include industrial organization, competition policy, and macroeconomics.
-I also work on independent data projects, applying econometric methods to real-world economic questions while developing my programming skills.
+I also work on independent data projects to develop my programming skills.
+This site is where I share the research and projects I’ve been working on.
 </p>

 <h2>Projects</h2>